 Divorce is just one life experience.
 It is so common, so commonplace, and there are so many success stories about life after divorce, that I need you to know right now:

 Pain and suffering.

 But you will get through it!

-Life after divorce for men vs women: What the stats say
+Life after divorce: What the stats say

 A study of nearly 9,000 divorced men and women in Spain found that divorced moms are less likely to remarry that single dads, and single parents who live primarily with their kids are less likely to repartner with childless individuals, so single fathers more frequently form two‐parent stepfamilies than do mothers.